 Juicy, flavorful sausage is a staple in many households because of its convenience and versatility in countless recipes, cuisines and backyard barbecues.
 It tends to be a crowd favorite, but sausage is not without its own controversy.

-However, if you love your links, you can still enjoy them as part of a healthy diet.
-The type of sausage you choose can make a big difference in its nutritional profile, and this meat can also provide a vehicle for eating more healthy foods like vegetables.
+However, if you love your links, you can still enjoy them occasionally as part of a healthy diet.
+The type of sausage you choose can make a big difference in your diet, and this meat can also provide a vehicle for eating more healthy foods like vegetables.

 Sausage Nutrition Facts